 Are you ready for some football?
 We hope so, because February 7 is National Signing Day!
 Where do you see yourself in five years?
 Does this simple question lead you into a malaise of existential dread?
-Then being try a high school recruit deciding on a college on the first Wednesday in February every year.
+Then try being a high school recruit deciding on a college on the first Wednesday in February every year.
 On February 7, National Signing Day, a whole group of high school football players are eligible to commit to the college of their choice.
 Some of the most talented players announce their decisions in front of television cameras and their entire school.
 So don’t sweat your next five years—at least you don’t have to make your decisions in front of an audience.

-National Signing Day - History
+National Signing Day timeline

 The NCAA reinstates early signing in football.

 National Signing Day Activities

 Play a game of football

 Grab a couple of friends and head to the local park.
 Catch, run, and throw your way to glory.
 This is your chance to do your best impersonations of your favorite players.
 And while you might not be signing a letter of intent on National Signing Day, you can still do your best dance in the end zone after scoring a touch down.

 The college football season and the NFL season might have ended but there are plenty of historic replays to rewatch.
 What was your favorite catch?
 Do you remember where you were when your favorite team got that season-changing victory?
 Commemorate those moments by rewatching them again and again and again.